 In the normal course of business, AMP may be named from time to time as a respondent in legal proceedings arising out of its business as an FCM.
-AMP may also be involved from time to time in investigations and proceedings by governmental and/or regulatory agencies or self-regulatory organizations, which may result in adverse judgments, fines or penalties.
-The following summarizes material actions against AMP:
+AMP may also be involved from time to time in investigations and proceedings by governmental and/or regulatory agencies or self-regulatory organizations, which may result in adverse judgments, fines, or penalties.
+There were no material legal or regulatory actions against AMP in the years 2020-2021, 2021-2022, and 2022-2023.